 - Focus on the Agile and adaptive Methodology.

 The sixth edition of the PMbok lists 49 processes, 2 more than the last edition.

-Actually the changes to the processes are 4 because three processes have been added while one has been eliminated.
+In reality the changes to the processes are 4 because the three processes have been added while one has been eliminated.

-Specifically, the Close Procurement process has been removed because it refers to the closing of vendor contracts, tasks that generally, are not performed by project managers.
+The Close Procurement process has been removed.
+This refers to the closing of vendor contracts, a task that in most organizations is not performed by the project manager.